filedesless/aoc/AoC2020/README.md

-# AoC2020
+# aoc2020

-My solution to the Advent of Code 2020, in ~~clojure~~ haskell
+My solution to the Advent of Code 2020, in clojure

 ## Run

-    stack run
+    lein run

 ## Test

-    stack test
+    lein test